andrewscheinman/mvp/README.md

 What this means in practice is that a 'positive control' patent document **won't be found in the results of this software** if it's not in the 'top' 250 results as ranked by FPO.
 If there are 1000 hits and one of these control documents is hit #451 in the ranking, it won't be scored as found.

-Obviously I could change this, but this software is only a proof-of-concept for a much larger software suite that I've written, and there are other improvements that I've made in that suite that are more signficant than this 'maximum returned' limit
+Obviously I could change this, but this software is only a proof-of-concept for a much larger software suite that I've written, and there are other improvements that I've made in that suite that are more signficant than this 'maximum returned' limit.
+Contact me at andrewscheinman at google mail for more details.
 <br><br>

 ## 5. To Run This Software